oktaytuncay/Kubernetes/kubernetes.md

 curl https://kube-master:6443/api/v1/pods
 ```

 APIs are categorized into two.
-The core group and the named group, the core group APIs (/api) is will all core functinality exists such as namespaces, pods, rc, events, nodes, pv, etc..
+The core group and the named group, the core group APIs (/api) is will all core functionality exists such as namespaces, pods, rc, events, nodes, pv, etc..

 The named group APIs (/apis) are more organized and all the newer features are going to be made available through these named groups.
 It has groups under it apps, extensions, networking, storage, authentication, authorization, etc..